pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

  .. warning:: Many (most?) plugins don't clean up after themselves, so reloading
     may result in an unstable state.

+    This includes plugins which use modules which include shared libraries such as ``numpy`` and ``OpenGL``:
+    These libraries don't always reload correctly, and may cause an immediate crash.

+    They work great on initial import, and it's okay to have multiple plugins import the same modules -- *reload* is the problem.

  >>> xp.reloadPlugins()

  `Official SDK <https://developer.x-plane.com/sdk/XPLMPlugin/#XPLMReloadPlugins>`__ :index:`XPLMReloadPlugins`